Split Tickets

 Departure from Split or Trogir

-Meet your skipper at Trumbićeva obala (Split) or Obala bana Berislavića (Trogir), and board your private, sun-covered speedboat designed for up to 10 guests.
+Meet your skipper at Trumbićeva obala (Split) or Obala bana Berislavića (Trogir), and board your private, sun-covered speedboat.
 After a safety briefing, set off across the Adriatic toward Biševo Island.
-Along the way, soak in coastal views and enjoy bottled water provided on board.

 Blue Cave on Biševo

-Arrive at the Blue Cave, where a small boat transfer takes you inside to witness its world-famous glow.
-The shimmering blue light, strongest around midday, creates an unforgettable natural spectacle.
+Arrive at the Blue Cave, where a small boat takes you inside to witness its world-famous glow.
+Keep your camera ready because the shimmering blue light is strongest around midday and worth capturing.

 Komiža Village & Vis Island